Matilda (novel): Plot

-Matilda reveals her new powers to Miss Honey, who confides that after her wealthy father, Dr Magnus Honey, suspiciously died, she was raised by an abusive aunt, revealed to be Miss Trunchbull.
+Matilda reveals her new powers to Miss Honey, who confides that after her wealthy father, Dr Magnus Honey, suspiciously died in her youth, she was raised by an abusive aunt, revealed to be Miss Trunchbull.
 Trunchbull appears, among other misdeeds, to be withholding her niece's inheritance; Miss Honey has to live in poverty in a derelict farm cottage, and her salary is being paid into Miss Trunchbull's bank account for the first 10 years of her teaching career while she is restricted to £1 per week in pocket money.
-Preparing to avenge Miss Honey, Matilda practises her telekinesis at home.
+Determined to avenge Miss Honey, Matilda practices her telekinesis at home.
 Later, during a sadistic lesson that Miss Trunchbull is teaching, Matilda telekinetically raises a piece of chalk to the blackboard and uses it to write, posing as the spirit of Magnus Honey.
 Addressing Miss Trunchbull using her first name (Agatha), "Magnus" demands that Miss Trunchbull hand over Miss Honey's house and wages and leave the school, causing Miss Trunchbull to faint.

-The next day, the school's deputy headmaster, Mr Trilby, visits Trunchbull's house and finds it empty, except for signs of Trunchbull's hasty exit.
-She is never seen again, and the next day Miss Honey receives a letter from a local solicitor's office, telling her that her father's lifetime savings were safe in her bank and the property she lived in as a child was left to her.
-Trilby becomes the new headmaster, proving himself to be capable and good-natured, overwhelmingly improving the school's atmosphere and curriculum, and quickly moving Matilda into the top-form class with the 11-year-olds.
+The next day, the school's deputy headmaster, Mr. Trilby, visits Trunchbull's house and finds it empty, except for signs of Trunchbull's hasty exit.
+She is never seen again and, the next day, Miss Honey receives a letter from a local solicitor's office, telling her that her father's lifetime savings were safe in her bank and the property she lived in as a child was left to her.
+Mr. Trilby becomes the new headmaster, proving himself to be capable and good-natured, overwhelmingly improving the school's atmosphere and curriculum, and quickly moving Matilda into the top-form class with the 11-year-olds.
 Rather to Matilda's relief, she soon is no longer capable of telekinesis.
-Miss Honey theorises this is because Matilda is using her brainpower on a more challenging curriculum, leaving less of her brain's enormous energy free.
+Miss Honey theorizes this is because Matilda is using her brainpower on a more challenging curriculum, leaving less of her brain's enormous energy free.

-Matilda continues to visit Miss Honey at her house regularly, returning home one day to find her parents and her older brother Michael hastily packing to leave for Spain.
-Miss Honey explains this is because the police found out Mr Wormwood has been selling cars with tampered speedometers and sawdust.
+Matilda continues to visit Miss Honey at her house regularly, returning home one day to find her parents and her older brother, Michael, hastily packing to leave for Spain.
+Miss Honey explains this is because the police have found out the full extent of Mr. Wormwood's crimes: on top of selling cars with tampered speedometers and engines full of sawdust, he has been receiving stolen cars and disguising them for resale.
 Matilda asks permission to live with Miss Honey, to which her parents rather distractedly agree.
-Matilda and Miss Honey find their happy ending, as the Wormwoods drive away, never to be seen again.
+Matilda and Miss Honey thus find their happy ending as a true family, as the Wormwoods drive away, never to be seen again.